-Richard K. Riegelman is Professor of Epidemiology and Biostatistics, and also holds appointments in Medicine and in Health Policy.
-He is the Founding Dean of The George Washington University School of Public Health and Health Services.
+Richard K. Riegelman is Professor of Epidemiology and Biostatistics, and also holds an appointment in Medicine.
+He is the Founding Dean of The Milken Institute School of Public Health.

-In recent years Dr. Riegelman has spearheaded the national educated citizen and public health movement which aims to fulfill the Institute of Medicine's recommendation that ??all undergraduates should have access to education in public health.?
-He is editor and an author in the Essential Public Health book series which will include over 20 textbooks for introductory course work in public health.
+In recent years Dr. Riegelman has spearheaded the national educated citizen and public health movement which aims to fulfill the Institute of Medicine's/ National Academy of Medicine’s recommendation that all undergraduates should have access to education in public health.
+As part of that effort he is now working with community colleges to incorporate them into the continuum of public health education.

+Dr. Riegelman received his MD from the University of Wisconsin-Madison and his MPH and PhD in epidemiology from the Johns Hopkins University.
 Dr. Riegelman began his many years of service at GW as a resident in internal medicine in 1976 and joined the medical school faculty two years later.
 In the years since, he has dedicated his career to the practice of medicine, to enhancing medical and public health training and to promoting critical evaluation of health research literature.
-In 2005, Dr. Riegelman won the Duncan Clark award from the Association of Teachers of Preventive Medicine for his contributions to the field.

 Richard Riegelman is author of Studying a Study and Testing a Test: Reading the Evidence-based Health Research 6th edition which is widely used to teach critical reading of health research and has been translated into Spanish and Japanese.
 He is also lead author in Public Health 101: Improving Community Health 3rd edition which uses a population health approach to teach public health to undergraduate students.
 In 2018 Dr. Riegelman received the Welch-Rose award, the highest individual award from the Association of Schools and Programs of Public Health for his “extraordinary contributions to the academic public health community”.